Our theme this week was the Earth, Earthquakes and Rocks. This post covers Earth and Earthquakes. I have a separate post that focuses on Rocks.

 You can create a wave by simultaneously lifting and pushing one end of the table.
 (The kids can also drop the koosh ball to make waves, of can just splash in the water.)
 There is more you can do with this idea… just go to YouTube and search for tsunami science fair.

-Coffee Filter Earths: Last year, we put out coffee filters, liquid watercolors and pipettes, plus pictures of the Earth for inspiration.
+Put out coffee filters, liquid watercolors and pipettes or eye droppers, plus pictures of the Earth for inspiration.
 Kids could drip on watercolors.
-With little ones, they tend to use a LOT of watercolor when working with pipettes, and soak the trays, so after they finish with a coffee filter, you need to use paper towels to mop up their extra color.
-You could reduce this issue by using eye droppers with a slow flow rather than pipettes.
+(With little ones, they tend to use a LOT of watercolor when working with pipettes, and soak the trays, so after they finish with a coffee filter, you need to use paper towels to mop up their extra color.
+You could reduce this issue by using eye droppers with a slow flow rather than pipettes.)
 If it’s warm out, you can hang coffee filters on a string, and let kids spray them with spray bottles of diluted colors.

 Today’s question / Big Picture Ideas: What causes an earthquake?